-For this class, you will complete weekly three page thesis papers on class readings*.
+For this class, you will complete weekly outlines or three page thesis papers on class readings*.

 For these papers, you will need to locate and use:

 Learn how to locate these resources in the library or the library's web site by using this guide.

 *Please review the assignment specifications on your course syllabus.